gyeh/cc/README.md

 * scalatest - unit tests

 ## Design
-Preliminary runs on a 4-core, 8GB Linux machine indicate that `WordCounter` and `MedianTracker` takes ~2 minutes to process 20 millions tweets, which is about the number of tweets Twitter generates per hour (from http://goo.gl/eWTrtz).
+Preliminary runs, on a 4-core, 8GB Linux machine, indicate that `WordCounter` and `MedianTracker` takes ~2 minutes to process 20 millions tweets, which is about the number of tweets Twitter generates per hour (from http://goo.gl/eWTrtz).